DanNBullock/WiMSE/docs/_sources/landingPage.md

 ## TEMPORARY NOTICE:  UNDER CONSTRUCTION

-Currently (9/25/2020), this resource is under construction and so some lessons may be incomplete or may not be completely functional.
-Work is ongoing and a roughly complete version of this is expected by mid December 2020.
+Currently, this resource is under construction and always moving towards improvements.
+As such, expect the addition of new chapters and additional polish in the coming months.